mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan/sis_test_plan_c_data_reqs.md

 **Description**

 *Ed-Fi Description*: This entity represents any program designed to work in conjunction with, or as a supplement to, the main academic program.
 Programs may provide instruction, training, services, or benefits through federal, state, or local agencies.
-Programs may also include organized extracurricular activities for students. **MDE automatically creates programs for each LEA** with the program types identified in the [ProgramTypeDescriptor table](/descriptorTables/ProgramTypeDescriptor.csv).
+Programs may also include organized extracurricular activities for students. **MDE automatically creates programs for each LEA** with the program types identified in the [ProgramTypeDescriptor table](https://pub.education.mn.gov/edfidocs/ProgramTypeDescriptor.html).

 ## Ed-Fi Model Dependency
 Ed-Fi uses a data-dependency security model that enforces the order of creation when inserting various records via the API.
 This is often encountered via API errors such as the following:
 >```Authorization denied.
 The claim does not have any established relationships with the requested resource.```

 The Ed-Fi Alliance calls this type of error "Dependency order enforced by authorization".
-More documentation on dependency order by entity relationships or by authorization is available in the [Ed-Fi 5.2 tech docs](https://techdocs.ed-fi.org/display/ODSAPIS3V520/Resource+Dependency+Order).
+More documentation on dependency order by entity relationships or by authorization is available in the Ed-Fi 6.v Tech Docs [Resource Dependency Order](https://docs.ed-fi.org/reference/ed-fi-api/6.2/client-developers-guide/resource-dependency-order/) documentation.

 Graphs demonstrating the dependencies of various data resources in MDE's collections are below, and a [basic overview PDF](images/ed-fi_model_dependency_mde_collections.pdf) of the various MDE collections is available.